 Connect to the FTP site where diagnostic data is stored using parameters from the web site's Dashboard management page.
 Open the FTP site listed under Diagnostics Logs using the Deployment User account credentials you created earlier.
+(If necessary, you can find the FTP credentials in the publish profile for your site, which you can obtain from the dashboard by choosing Download the publish profile.)
 Consider using an FTP client such as FileZilla to download log files.
 An FTP client typically provides more flexibility than a web browser for connnecting to and downloading files from an FTP site.

 Register an account on the web site

 Follow these steps to register an account on the web site:

 Open the web site from your browser and click Register in the top right corner of the default web page.
 You will be directed to registration page similar to the following: